rcolomina/montecarlo_simulations/README.md

 # Random Number Generator

-In p
+In order to apply MC, a good random number generator is requried to create samples.

 # Monte Carlo Method (MC)

-The mathematical foundations of MC come from the law of big numbers.
-MC calculates expectations on random variables [TBC]
+The mathematical foundations of MC are in the law of big numbers.

+MC calculates expected values of random variables.

 # Monte Carlo Application

-This section shows basic MC applications.
-[TBC: Describe nature of the examples]

 ## Geometric Area Calculations Inside of a Square

-Imagine we have a square with side L. We are going to draw from each square's vertex using a compass the quarter of circumference of radius L. These four quarters of circumferences intersects into an area A that we pretend to calculate using Monte Carlo method.
+Imagine we have a square surface of side L. We draw from each square's vertex, with a compass a quarter of circumference of radius L. These four quarters of circumferences intersects into a central area A, which will be calculated with MC.

-From geometry can be calculated the exact solution using simple geometric methods.
-It turns out that A is (1/6) * L^2 * ( 6 * SQRT(3) - 2 PI + 6 ).
+Using geometry principles, the exact solution can be found `A = (1/6) * L^2 * ( 6 * SQRT(3) - 2 PI + 6 )`

 ## Geometric Brownian Motion
+TBC
 ## Neural Network Parameter Selection
+TBC
 # Implementing Monte Carlo in Python
+TBC